About the MOMAT

-In commemoration of the 60th anniversary, the museum made a major renovation of its collection galleries.
+In commemoration of the 60th anniversary, the museum made a major renovation of its collection galleries in 2012.

-Boasting a total of 4,500 square meters (48,438 square feet) of exhibition space, the main building is one of the largest art museums.
-In the collection galleries on the fourth to second floors, MOMAT Collection presents 200 important works selected from our rich collection of more than 12,000 items.
+Boasting a total of 4,500 square meters (48,438 square feet) of exhibition space, the main building is one of Japan’s largest art museums.
+In the collection galleries on the fourth to second floors, MOMAT Collection presents 200 important works selected from our rich collection of more than 13,000 items.
 The exhibits date from the beginning of the 20th century to the present, ranging from Japanese- and Western-style paintings, prints, watercolors, drawings and sculptures to photographs and videos.
-Special thematic exhibitions featuring art at home and abroad are given four to five times a year in the special exhibition galleries on the first floor with an area of 1,300 square meters (13,993 square feet).
+Special thematic exhibitions featuring art at home and abroad are given three to four times a year in the special exhibition galleries on the first floor with an area of 1,300 square meters (13,993 square feet).

-The National Film Center is dedicated to the collection, preservation and restoration of films and related materials as the cultural heritage and historical materials.
 It joined the International Federation of Film Archives (FIAF) in 1989.
-The center organizes screenings and exhibitions on various themes, and has a library specializing in cinema.
+As the only national institution for preservation and research of films in Japan, NFAJ is dedicated to the collection, preservation and restoration of films and related materials as cultural heritage and historical materials.
+NFAJ also organizes screenings and exhibitions on various themes.